jlempen/Surface-Laptop-3-OpenCore/README.md

 An UEFI firmware released by Micro$oft in August 2023 broke the Surface Laptop 3's trackpad in macOS in several ways.
 Downgrading the UEFI firmware to the last known working version `13.101.140.0` is required to fix the trackpad and hibernate mode 25 on macOS.
 See the detailed instructions below to easily downgrade the UEFI firmware.
 This needs to be done before installing any version of macOS or you won't have a working trackpad and/or keyboard during installation.

 `AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext` and `AirportItlwm-Sonoma144.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are drivers required to enable the Wifi chip.
 This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.
-In macOS Sequoia, you'll need to use the `Itlwm.kext` driver and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
+In macOS Sequoia and macOS Tahoe, you'll need to use the `Itlwm.kext` driver and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
 You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/Surface-Laptop-3-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.
-This EFI will dynamically load the `Itlwm.kext` driver instead of `AirportItlwm.kext` when you boot into macOS Sequoia.
+This EFI will dynamically load the `Itlwm.kext` driver instead of `AirportItlwm.kext` when you boot into macOS Sequoia or macOS Tahoe.

 There is now a hack to enable the `AirportItlwm.kext` wireless driver on macOS Sequoia, but this method requires root patching.
 All the resources neccessary are already included in this EFI.
 If you wish to replace the `Itlwm.kext` driver with the `AirportItlwm.kext` driver on macOS Sequoia, [head over to the instructions](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main?tab=readme-ov-file#enabling-the-airportitlwmkext-driver-for-the-intel-wireless-card-in-macos-sequoia).